zenvia/zenvia-openapi-spec/spec/info/description.md

 You can generate your token on [API console](https://app.zenvia.com/home/api) inside Zenvia platform website.

 ## JWT

 The JWT token is primarily used by front-end applications for user interactions.

 For server to server integrations use [TOKEN](/#section/Authentication/TOKEN) authentication type.

-# SDKs

-SDKs make it easy to use our APIs just by including them in your software.

-These helper libraries are available in the [Node](https://github.com/zenvia/zenvia-sdk-node) and [Java](https://github.com/zenvia/zenvia-sdk-java) programming languages on our [GitHub](https://github.com/zenvia).